argrelay/argrelay/readme.md

 This requires data indexing for [responsive lookup][completion_perf_notes.md]<br/>
 (the client has to start and find relevant data on each Tab-request).</br>

+The straightforward approach to meet performance requirements taken by `argrelay` is<br/>
+to run a standby data server.
 > For example, with several thousands of service instances,<br/>
 > even if someone manages to generate Bash completion config,<br/>
 > it takes considerable time to load it for every shell instance.

-The straightforward approach to meet performance requirements taken by `argrelay` is<br/>
-to run a standby data server.

 **Accidental use case:**<br/>
-Sever-side catalogues of both (A) functions and (B) their related (live) data<br/>
+Sever-side catalogues of functions on related (live) data<br/>
-browsable via selection of auto-complete-able keywords on client-side -<br/>
+select-able by auto-complete-able keywords on client-side -<br/>
-all directly from standard shell.
+**directly from standard shell**.

 # What's in a name?